sysgears/grain/docs/latest.markdown

   - content - website content, organized the same way as in resulting website
   - theme - top level directory for the site content representation theme
-    - includes - common page parts, included from layouts
+    - includes - common page parts, included at the layouts side, such as header, footer, etc.
     - layouts - page layouts
-    - src - Groovy classes used from website pages
+    - src - any Groovy classes used for processing content
     - ... - other assets, organized the same way as in resulting website
   - SiteConfig.groovy - website configuration parameters